Galadria's Choice: Part Two

 It was Ectar, who had just shapeshifted out of his Fox form while Arzon and Feryl created a diversion.
 Darkstorm's expression was a mixture of disbelief and fury as, elsewhere in the crowd, Leoric, Cryotek and Witterquick also reverted to human form.
 Weapons drawn, the four knights ran forward, placing themselves between Galadria and her captors.
 "Let her go!"
 Leoric ordered in a tone few would have dared to defy.
 And anyone foolish enough to try would soon realise the seriousness of their mistake.

 But Darkstorm had anticipated this; he knew Leoric well enough to know that the Spectral Knight would never abandon someone in need of help, especially not a fellow Spectral Knight.
 He quickly moved on to the next phase of his plan.
 "So?" he said, smiling evilly.
 "The brave Leoric wishes to challenge the might of the Fellowship?
 He wishes to allow the birth of a child who will bring doom to all!"
 The last words were addressed to the members of the Fellowship.
 "Then he is as evil as this woman!"
-He gestured towards Galadria, still chained to the post and beginning to lose the faint shred of hope she had had since the Spectral Knights first appeared on the scene.
+He gestured towards Galadria, who was still chained to the post and beginning to lose the small shred of hope she had had since the Spectral Knights first appeared on the scene.
+"And so are the rest of his followers!
+Now, capture them!"

+But Ectar had spoken too soon.
 Just then, Cravex appeared, forcing Feryl to walk ahead of him.
 The young knight's hands were tied in front of him and the reason for this became clear as Cravex made his report to Darkstorm.
 "Got one, Darkstorm!
-Arzon got away, but I . . ."
+Arzon got away, but . . ."

 But, before any of the five men could make a move, a voice was heard from the crowd.
 "No!
 Wait!"
 Everyone turned to see that it was a young girl, barely into her teens, who had spoken out.
 She was slender, with brown hair framing an oval face, the hood on her grey robes thrown back.
 "Sulos, you can't!" she pleaded, ignoring the wave of muttering from the rest of the Fellowship.
 "You can't kill a mother and child - it's forbidden!"